AditiShetti/SQL-Queries/README.md

 • I have been revising the LeetCode - SQL 50 .
 I plan to use Python as well after completing SQL.
 (24th April-Still at it) 29th April- ...
   9th may- ...
+• Currently solving questions on Sakila db (default database in mysql).

 I plan to keep adding more queries that I find interesting.